 - Teaching math, science, social studies, reading and language arts are required for all of the options.

-- The packet at this link is the most comprehensive source for discussing the differences between the different options and the filing and reporting requirements.
+- The packet from the Iowa Department of Education at this link is the most authoritative and comprehensive source for discussing the differences between the different options and the filing and reporting requirements.

 - Homeschool Iowa is a state-level organization available for more support